prof-rossetti/intro-to-python/notes/clis/conda.md

 ### Detection on Mac

-On a Mac, you can invoke these commands directly in the Terminal.
+On a Mac, you can invoke the detection commands directly in the Terminal:

 ![](/img/notes/clis/conda/mac-terminal.png)

 ### Detection on Windows

-However, on Windows, you can alternatively search for the "Anaconda Prompt" application to know whether or not you have it installed.
+On Windows, you can search for the "Anaconda Prompt" application to know whether or not you have Anaconda installed (although we will not ususally be using this application):

 ![](/img/notes/clis/conda/windows-detecting-anaconda-prompt.png)

-After the Anaconda Prompt is installed, you can invoke `conda` commands from within it:
+After the Anaconda Prompt is installed, we can invoke `conda` commands from within it (although we will not usually be using this application):

 ![](/img/notes/clis/conda/windows-anaconda-prompt.png)

+> NOTE: we don't want to use the Anaconda Prompt, because it is harder to integrate with other tools.
+Instead, we want to be running our `conda` commands in Git Bash instead (see below).

-If Anaconda is installed the way we need it to be, we should also be able to invoke `conda` commands from within the Git Bash console:
+If Anaconda is installed the way we need it to be, we should ultimately be able to invoke `conda` commands from within the Git Bash console:

 ![](/img/notes/dev-tools/git-bash/git-bash-where-conda.png)

-If Git Bash doesn't recognize your `conda` commands, you might have to uninstall Anaconda and when re-installing it, make sure to check the "Add Anaconda to my PATH environment variable" option (see installation instructions below).
+> NOTE: if Git Bash doesn't recognize `conda` commands ("conda command not found"), you might have to uninstall Anaconda and when re-installing it, make sure to check the "Add Anaconda to my PATH environment variable" option (see installation instructions below).

 ## Installation

-If not yet installed, [download Anaconda Version 3.7](https://www.anaconda.com/download) for either Mac or Windows.
+If not yet installed, [download Anaconda Version 3.8](https://www.anaconda.com/download) for either Mac or Windows.

 > NOTE: This might take a while, so prefer to do it over a strong WiFi connection.
 And feel free to ignore any email capture forms which may pop up afterwards.